EARL KATHAN, GUNSMITH

 TO THE ACWORTH COMMUNITY CHARITABLE TRUST

-Recently I received a grant from the Acworth Community Charitable Trust to attend a workshop with Master Blacksmith, Jeffrey A, Miller of Flintlock Forge in Woldoboro, ME.
+The Acworth Community Charitable Trust provided grant funding to attend a workshop with Master Blacksmith, Jeffrey A, Miller of Flintlock Forge in Woldoboro, ME.

 Jeff has been a blacksmith and gunsmith for over 40 years reproducing historically accurate firearms and utilitarian items.
 Jeff worked at Old Sturbridge Village in Massachusetts and the Fort at No. 4 in Charlestown, NH.
 Other noted clients would be countless museums, historical sites, living history museums, art museums, iron shops and more.
 Jeff is VERY accomplished in his field and has an amazing amount of knowledge and skill.
 If he lived closer I would be in his shop every chance I had.